khawlah-kh/SwiftUI_Views/ChatBubbleView/README.md

+* **ChatBubble** a helpper struct that implements Shape in order to create chat bubbles
-The view that represents a single chat bubble.
+* **ChatBubbleView** The view that represents a single chat bubble.
-Bubble direction and color, text color and image presence are depend on message source.\
+Bubble direction and color, text color and image presence are depend on message source.
-The model represents the properties a single message.\
+* **MessageModel** the model that represents the properties of a single message.
-In Demo file, there is a simple  has been used
+* **Demo** a view that uses  ChatBubbleView to create a conversation view